St. Andrew Presbyterian Church’s director of communications and media ministries explains how it’s done

 That led church leaders to focus on mental health issues for 2023.
 “Not to say we have the cure or the answer for things,” he said, “but just to say we can be with you while you are there, and we will come alongside you and we want to learn how you’re coping.
 We want to share some ideas of what we’ve learned to be able to do that.”

 That approach has been employed at St. Andrew for children all the way to older adults, through mindfulness and tai chi classes and other offerings.
-“We want to share some ideas of what we’ve learned to be able to do that,” he said.

 Blessed with a large campus with room to grow, St. Andrew has “tried to figure out a way to invite people to use our space,” he said, “to be open and welcoming to outside groups and to be something more than a community center but still a center of community for our broader neighborhood.”
-That’s resulted in the formation of new relationships and “allowed us to deepen the long-term partnerships we’ve had … I can’t imagine our strength as a congregation without partnering with other people.”
+That’s resulted in the formation of new relationships and “allowed us to deepen the long-term partnerships we’ve had. … I can’t imagine our strength as a congregation without partnering with other people.”

 Members and friends “are often involved with multiple ministries around the community,” he said.
 They’re known for their “empathetic ears and generous pockets,” he said.
-But that’s little help “unless we are working and have strong relationships with other people in the community to be able to reach the people who need that help at the moment,” such as the tornado that struck neighboring Coralville earlier this spring.
+But that’s little help “unless we are working and have strong relationships with other people in the community to be able to reach the people who need that help at the moment,” such as the tornado that struck neighboring Coralville last spring.

 Charis-Carlson, a longtime and respected Iowa City journalist before coming to his present position just before the pandemic, traces his own faith journey back to his parents, who were Salvation Army officers.
 “It’s a very different tradition, but it’s one that really took seriously the call of Matthew 25 to feed the hungry, house people who need housing, to be a sympathetic ear and to be active in the frontlines.
 And so that has always been in my DNA.”